jorge-sanz/Yamba/README.md

 A Twitter client for Android as an exercise of the Mobile Devices subject of CS Engineering degree at University of Valladolid.

 ## Features
-- Post tweets on your Twitter account
+- Post tweets on your Twitter account.
+- Read your timeline.

 ## Development